elmcraft/elmcraft.org/README.md

 To make a new page, simply add a new `your-path/your-page.md` in `content/`.

-The 'frontmatter' (bits between `---` at the top of the markdown file) drives other static gen config i.e. SEO, and can be extended if desired (see [`DataSource.Markdown`](https://github.com/elmcraft/elmcraft.org/blob/main/src/DataSource/Markdown.elm)).
+The 'frontmatter' (bits between `---` at the top of the markdown file) drives other static gen config i.e. SEO, and can be extended if needed (see [`DataSource.MarkdownElmUi`](https://github.com/elmcraft/elmcraft.org/blob/main/src/DataSource/MarkdownElmUi.elm#L24)).

 `elm-pages` will pick up new pages, compile them and type check them.